ga-curriculum/universal-resources/working-with-dev-tools.md

 - Keyboard shortcuts: For power users, Chrome offers quick access with keyboard shortcuts like `Ctrl+Shift+I` (Windows/Linux) or `Command+Option+I` (Mac).

+## Elements panel

+The elements panel, often referred to as the "Inspector," provides a visual representation of the HTML and CSS of a webpage.
+It allows user to:

+- **Inspect and modify HTML elements**: Users can select and inspect individual elements, view their attributes and styles, and make real-time modifications to the page's structure and appearance.
+- **Navigate the Document Object Model (DOM)**: The panel displays the hierarchical structure of the webpage's elements, showing how they are nested and organized.
+- **Analyze CSS styles**: Users can view and modify the styles applied to elements, including inherited and computed styles, and experiment with different visual presentations.

-## Code tab / elements panel
+The elements panel can be used to:

-The Code tab, often called the Elements panel, is your gateway to understanding the building blocks of a webpage.
-It houses the Document Object Model (DOM), which represents all of the HTML elements that make up the page, along with their attributes and styles.
+- **Debug layout issues**: Identify and fix visual inconsistencies, layout problems, and overlapping elements by inspecting and modifying the HTML and CSS.
+- **Experiment with styles**: Test different visual designs, colors, and layouts by modifying CSS properties and observing the real-time changes on the webpage.
+- **Understand webpage structure**: Gain insight into how a webpage is constructed, including the relationships between different elements and their attributes.

 ### Navigating the DOM